leodube/DigitalGarden/📕 Reading/Cracking the Coding Interview/6. Technical Questions/Technical Preparation.md

 2. *Test your code*.
 This means testing the general cases, base cases, error cases, and so on.

 ##### What you need to know
-Most interviewers won't ask about specific algorithms for [[✏️ Data Structures/Binary Tree|binary tree]] balancing or other complex algorithms.
+Most interviewers won't ask about specific algorithms for [[👓 Learning/Data Structures/Binary Tree|binary tree]] balancing or other complex algorithms.
 Frankly, being several years out of school, the probably don't remember these algorithms either.

 You're usually only expected to know the basics. here's a list of the absolute, must-have knowledge: